fredrikaverpil/pyside2-windows/README.md

 ## Notes tagging for a release

 Manual tagging causes Travis CI to generate a Github release and attach the built wheels to it.
-Tag using semver (`major.minor.patch`) but using the date of tagging/building, e.g. `2018.01.01`, since PySide2 does not yet have a maintained version string.
+Tag using semver (`[v]major.minor.patch` or `YY.MM.DD`), e.g. `2018.01.01`, since PySide2 does not yet have a maintained version string.

 ```bash
 git commit -am "Commit all changes..."